 The seller delivers the goods to a named place of destination but is not responsible for unloading.
 His responsibilities include packing, export clearance, carriage expenses and any terminal costs up to the agreed destination port.

-DAP means the buyer is responsible for all costs, duties and taxes associated with unloading the goods and clearing customs to import the goods into the named country of destination.
-Risk is transferred to the buyer at the final named place of destination.
+DAP means the buyer is responsible for all costs, duties and taxes associated with unloading the goods.
+He is also responsible for clearing customs to import the products into the named country of destination.

 DDP – Delivered Duty Paid

-DDP means the seller bears all risks and costs associated with delivering the goods to the named place of destination ready for unloading and cleared for import.
+DDP means the seller bears all risks and costs associated with clearing and delivering the goods to the designated place.

-The seller is responsible for clearing the goods through customs in the buyer’s country, including payment of both duties and taxes, and obtaining the necessary authorizations and registrations from the authorities in that country.
+The seller is liable for clearing the goods through customs in the buyer’s country.
+It includes payment of both duties and taxes.
+Furthermore, he needs to obtain the necessary authorisations and registrations from the authorities.
 However, the seller is not responsible for unloading.

 This term places the maximum obligations on the seller and minimum obligations on the buyer.
-No risk or responsibility is transferred to the buyer until delivery of the goods at the final named place of destination.
+The buyer bears no risk or responsibility until the goods are at the final agreed place.

-Unless the seller has a very clear understanding of the rules and regulations in the buyer’s country, DDP terms can be a very big risk both in terms of delays and in unforeseen extra costs, and should be used with caution.
+Unless the seller has a profound understanding of the rules and regulations in the buyer’s country, DDP terms can be a considerable risk both in terms of delays and in unforeseen extra costs.
+Hence, DDP should be used with caution.